sujoyrc/hindustani_raga_dataset_processing/README.md

 The noise profiles and parameter values chosen are mentioned later.
 For details on how to use Audacity Noise Removal, check this page: <https://manual.audacityteam.org/man/noise_reduction.html>

 For AG and CC, ANR only worked the best.
 For SCh, all three were similar.
-So for old singers we used ANR only, to not risk losing the vocals because of Spleeter.
+So for Durham singers, we used ANR only, to not risk losing the vocals because of Spleeter.

-So for Durham singers the pipeline is:
+So for Durham singers, the pipeline is:

-1. Filtering using lowpass filter of 2400 Hz cutoff and 48 dBrolloff (in Audacity: Effects → EQ and Filters → Low-pass filter) For steps 2 and 3: (Effects → Noise Reduction and Repair → Noise Reduction)
+1. Filtering using a lowpass filter of 2400 Hz cutoff and 48 dB roll-off (in Audacity: Effects → EQ and Filters → Low-pass filter) For steps 2 and 3: (Effects → Noise Reduction and Repair → Noise Reduction)
 2. Choose noise profile: (note: noise profile is chosen after filtering, not before)
 3. Noise removal

-Based on trial-error and tuning the parameters, the noise profiles and parameters chosen finally, for the Durham singers were: **Singer Noise Sensitivity Frequency Noise Profile (for ragas except Noise profile (forBageshri)
+Based on trial-error and tuning the parameters, the noise profiles and parameters chosen finally, for the Durham singers were:

 | **Singer** | **Noise Reduction (dB)** | **Sensitivity** | **Frequency smoothing (bands)** | **Noise Profile (for ragas except Bageshri)** | **Noise profile (for Bageshri)\*** |
 |------------|---------------------------|-----------------|----------------------------------|-----------------------------------------------|----------------------------------|